 Leaves of Absence

-Students are expected to complete the full-time M.B.A. program in two consecutive years, the M.B.A. for Executives program in twenty-two consecutive months, the Master of Advanced Management program in one year, and the Master of Management Studies program in one year.
+Students are expected to complete the M.B.A. program in two consecutive years, the M.B.A. for Executives program in twenty-two consecutive months, the Master of Advanced Management program in one year, and the Master of Management Studies program in one year.
 Students who wish or need to interrupt their study temporarily may request a leave of absence.
 There are three types of leave—personal, medical, and parental—all of which are described below.
 A leave of absence requested because of employment (e.g., to continue a summer internship full-time during the following year) is discouraged.
 The general policies that apply to all types of leave are:

 - International students who apply for a leave of absence must consult with OISS concerning their visa status.